 Hospice is a philosophy of care that assists adults and children, regardless of age, facing the advanced stages of a serious illness.
 The focus is on care and comfort, not a cure, when time matters most.
 Another important part of hospice is support to caregivers and families during the illness, along with grief support after the loved one has died.

-At Hope Hospice, we personalize care to meet each patient’s physical, emotional, social and spiritual needs.
-Our support includes:
+We personalize care to meet each patient’s physical, emotional, social and spiritual needs.

 - Specially trained physicians overseeing the care